johtela/vscode-modaledit/README.md

 as fast as possible.
 Unlike most Vim emulators, ModalEdit leverages the built-in features of VS Code.
 It uses commands provided by VS Code and other extensions.
 You can build complex operations by arranging commands into sequences.
-You can even define conditional commands that do different things based on editor state.
+You can define conditional commands that do different things based on editor state.
 Also, you can map these commands to arbitrarily long keyboard sequences.